Dynamic beats fixed: On phase-based algorithms for file migration: Lower Bound for Phase-Based Algorithms

-In the following sections, we define adversarial plays: for each state there will be one play that can start at this state.
-For each play, we will then characterize possible outcomes: play gains and the resulting states.
-Finally, we analyze the total gain on any sequence of plays and we show that it can be lower-bounded by a constant.
-This will imply \lref[Theorem]{thm:lower_bound}.
+More concretely, on any play $P$, we measure the amount $\CALG(P) - (R_0 - \eps) \cdot \COPT(P)$; we call this amount \emph{play gain}.
+In the following three sections, we define adversarial plays: for each state there is one play that can start at this state.
+For each play, we characterize possible outcomes: play gains and the resulting distances between the files of $\ALG$ and $\OPT$, i.e., the resulting states.
+Finally, in \lref[Section]{sec:all_plays}, we analyze the total gain on any sequence of plays and show how we can use it to prove the lower bound on the competitive ratio of \ALG.